Miracle of a Giving Fool

-BA:BO, also known as Miracle of a Giving Fool (바보) is a 2008 South Korean film.
-Based on a popular webtoon, the film was directed by Kim Jung-kwon, and stars Cha Tae-hyun and Ha Ji-won in the lead roles.
+Miracle of a Giving Fool, also known as BA:BO (Korean: 바보) is a 2008 South Korean film.
+Based on a webtoon, the film was directed by Kim Jung-kwon, and stars Cha Tae-hyun and Ha Ji-won in the lead roles.

 Plot

 Ji-ho (Ha Ji-won) is a promising pianist who has been studying and playing abroad for years, but her career takes a blow when she is struck with stage fright.
 Upon returning home, Ji-ho is reunited with her old school friend, Seung-ryong (Cha Tae-hyun), who saw her returning home and they eventually met while Seung-ryong was busy trying to gaze at the stars in the middle of the day.
-Ji-ho then learnt how Seung-ryong become mentally disabled through her aunt and she takes initiative to rekindle their friendship.
+Ji-ho then learnt how Seung-ryong become mentally disabled through her aunt and she takes the initiative to rekindle their friendship.

-Seung-ryong often sells toast near the high school of his younger sister where he can be near to her sister who he guards with his life as that was the gift from his mother.
+Seung-ryong often sells toast near the high school of his younger sister where he can be near to his sister who he guards with his life as that was the gift from his mother.
 Ji-in (Park Ha-sun) hates the fact that her brother is selling toast near the school and frequently chastise him for being mentally disabled.

-In a flashback of a memory of Ji-ho, she mistaken that Seung-ryong burnt the piano that was donated to the middle school which eventually led to Ji-ho to be mad at Seung-ryong but the fire was actually started by Sang-soon who was smoking near the piano while the rest were having physical activity in the field but all the kids blamed Seung-ryong for causing the fire but Seung-ryong mother believed that he didn't started the fire.
+In a flashback of a memory of Ji-ho, she mistakenly thought that Seung-ryong burnt the piano that was donated to the middle school which eventually led to Ji-ho to be mad at Seung-ryong but the fire was actually started by Sang-soon who was smoking near the piano while the rest were having physical activity in the field.
+All the kids blamed Seung-ryong for causing the fire but Seung-ryong mother believed that he was innocent.

-Ji-ho then walks surrounding the area where she lived as a child and frequents a café that was run by Sang-soo (Park Hee-soon) which was coincidentally went to the middle school as Ji-ho and Seung-ryong.
-In the café, one of the worker is fond of Sang-soo but she is held hostage by a gangster whom she owes money to and resort to sell her body to repay the debt which causes Sang-soo to be angry which led to him drinking accompanied by Seung-ryong.
+Ji-ho walks around the area where she lived as a child and frequents a café that was run by Sang-soo (Park Hee-soon) who also went to the same middle school as Ji-ho and Seung-ryong.
+In the café, one of the workers is fond of Sang-soo, but she is held hostage by a gangster whom she owes money to and resorts to sell her body to repay the debt which causes Sang-soo to be angry which led to him drinking accompanied by Seung-ryong.